MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/wrap/wrap-how-to.md

 You can also create a **new app registration** manually.
 More information: [Registering your app on Azure portal manually](wrap-how-to.md#register-your-app-on-azure-portal-manually-optional).

 The wrap wizard configures all the required API permissions for your app automatically.
-You can also configure the API permissions manually if your need to stoubeshoot this step.
+You can also configure the API permissions manually if your need to troubleshoot this step.
 More information: [Configure the API permissions for your app manually](wrap-how-to.md#configure-the-api-permissions-for-your-app-manually-optional).

 ### Step 5: Manage output